Sulix-core/galilel-explorer/README.md

 Simple and beautiful cryptocurrency block explorer system.
-It includes a Proof-of-Stake calculator, masternode statistics and market statistics based on CoinMarketCap (https://coinmarketcap.com/currencies/galilel/) data.
+It includes a Proof-of-Stake calculator, masternode statistics and market statistics based on CoinMarketCap (https://coinmarketcap.com/currencies/galilel/) or CoinGecko (https://www.coingecko.com/coins/galilel) data.
 Many thanks for the original version to the Bulwark developers.

 ## Requirements